-This program encompasses a three-tier approach to academic and career success.
-(1) Classes to prepare youth to earn their alternative high-school degree are provided on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
-Morning and afternoon classes accommodate students who work.
-Many youth enter the program after being out of school for several years.
-(2) College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
-(3) Career Development offers Open Job Search hours and job training in soft skills.
+Our Education and Career Development staff help youth earn their high school certificate, start college, learn job skills, and establish meaningful careers.
+We provide classes to prepare youth to earn their alternative high-school degree on a flexible schedule with small class sizes, and rolling admission that enables youth to enroll at any time.
+Our College Pathways provides guidance counseling to youth who wish to enter or continue college and may include financial aid incentives to help youth enter and stay in college or job training programs.
+Career Development staff offer Open Job Search hours and job training in soft skills.

 About Successful Transitions to Adulthood Research Study (STARS): A study funded by the federal government is being done to determine how the Bridge Over Troubled Waters TLP helps youth attain housing, education, and employment, and live independently.
-There will be more applicants than spaces available in this program.
-Youth who are eligible for the program and agree to participate in the study will be selected into the program based on a lottery, so some youth will get into the program and some will not.
+Youth who are eligible for the program and agree to participate in the study will be selected into the program based on a lottery.